 Things You Need

-Vinegar is a safer and healthier option to opt for when cleaning titles with it, but you should not use vinegar on natural stone, concrete, or marbles, etc. Due to the acidic nature of vinegar that will leave your floor dull-looking and can cause etching.
+Vinegar is a safer and healthier option to opt for when cleaning titles with it, but you should not use vinegar on natural stone, concrete, or marble, etc. Due to the acidic nature of vinegar that will leave your floor dull-looking and can cause etching.
 However, vinegar is quite compatible when used on tiles for cleaning.

 Using Dawn Original Dish Soap And Vinegar